-Common causes of serious injuries include product liability, medical malpractice, assault and battery, car and truck accidents, or trips and falls.
+Common causes of serious injuries include product liability, medical malpractice, assault and battery, car accidents and truck accidents, or trips and falls.
 These dangerous situations can lead to catastrophic traumas such as brain injuries, amputations, and even death.
 A lawyer can help you get the money you need to cover medical bills and long-term care.

 How Do You Know If You Have a Personal Injury Case?